dpwiese/flying-notes-vitepress/docs/src/includes/systems/powerplant-and-propeller.md

 * ==Oil pressure is required to unfeather the prop==
 * ==This "default" feathered position is provided by counterweights as well as springs or nitrogen, which aids to force oil out of the prop hub and allow the prop to feather==
   * Springs or nitrogen are there to help when RPMs are lower and the counterweights are less effective
-* Aerodynamic forces tend to drive the propellor to the low pitch, high RPM position
+* Aerodynamic forces tend to drive the propeller to the low pitch, high RPM position
 * Below approximately 800 RPM, a reduction in centrifugal force allows small anti-feathering lock pins in the pitch changing mechanism of the propeller hub to move into place and block feathering so the prop doesn't feather on every engine shutdown.
 * Therefore, if a propeller is to be feathered, it needs to be done before engine speed decays below approximately 800 RPM.
 * **Propeller synchronizer** - device which can be engage after the props are set to approximately the same RPM to automatically synchronize them